-Prince Charles’ Aides Are Hiding Obama Photos Before Trump’s Arrival
+Prince Charles’ Aides Are Reportedly Hiding Obama Photos Before Trump’s Arrival

 “They are not the forgive and forget type and if Trump thinks this is in the past he is seriously deluded.
 Nobody can speak of their mother this way.”

-In an interview with Howard Stern, Trump stated that he could have bedded Princess Diana, and suggested that if she had been dating him and not Dodi Fayed, she would still be alive.
+In an interview with Howard Stern, Trump stated that he could have bedded Princess Diana and suggested that if she had been dating him and not Dodi Fayed, she would still be alive.